Not All Lenses Are Created As Equals. Let's Look At What Makes A Camer Lens Expensive

 You all may know about these categories, but why are some lenses in the same category and the same focal length, and almost the same aperture, differ so much when it comes to their retail price?
 Let’s talk about the variables that make those greatly desired lenses so expensive.

 First of all, lens manufacturing is still done in a very traditional way.
 Some procedures may be automated, but many stages of the production process are still

 Also, batches of hand-produced lenses are considerably smaller than the body assembly lines, which have less human presence – seems to fit logic.
 But, these two realities of the production lines have a huge impact on the final cost of the products and I'm quite certain you can guess.
-Research and Development

 The science behind lens crafting is called

 Innovations in the optics field come slowly because the research and development units of your favorite brand are always making huge efforts to test new features and new materials, sometimes basing their work on feedback from product testers and clients.
 Image by Lisa Fotios

 Lenses include so many elements that frankly I can’t imagine how engineers manage to fit everything inside those small lens barrels.